aleksandrmakarov-dev/nest-react-app/README.md

 # Medium clone website
-Implementation of Medium blogging website with Nestjs for backend and Nextjs for client
+Implementation of Medium blogging website with Nestjs for the backend and Nextjs for the client.
+Data is stored in the PostgreSQL